 3.1 We may use your personal data for the following purposes:

 (a) To administer and manage your registration, identify you when you contact us or use the Site and/or the Services, provide you with services and adverts that are more relevant and useful to you, respond to any queries you may have and/or to help us operate personalise and improve the Site and/or the Services.

-(b) In order to provide a platform for Users to advertise, supply and hire each other's services and otherwise to carry out and fulfil the Services available on the Site, including without limitation our recruitment, search and project tender services.
+(b) In order to provide a platform for Users to advertise, supply and hire each other's services and otherwise to carry out and fulfil the Services available on the Site, including, without limitation, the ability for Users to share content such as articles, posts, news items and show reels on the Site and to be able to ‘tag’ other Users in such content; and our recruitment, search and project tender services.

-(c) In order to collect and, with your permission, publish third party testimonies, recommendations and/or references about your services on the Site.
+(c) In order to collect and, with your permission, publish third party testimonies, recommendations and/or references about you and your services on the Site.